dariakiseleva/interview-scheduler/README.md

 !["Navigating days"](https://github.com/dariakiseleva/interview-scheduler/blob/master/docs/editing-appointment.gif?raw=true)

 ## Setup
+* Clone the [scheduler-api](https://github.com/dariakiseleva/scheduler-api) backend server, follow instructions in that README, and finally run the server with `npm start`
 * Clone this repo
 * Install dependencies with `npm install`
 * Run the server with `npm start`
-* Also clone the [scheduler-api](https://github.com/lighthouse-labs/scheduler-api) backend server and run it with `npm start`
 * `npm test` to run the tests
 * `npm run storybook` to see components in Storybook